conduktor/conduktor-docs/docs/platform/troubleshooting/logs-configuration.md

 ## Structured logging (JSON)

-Currently, platform does not support structured logging (JSON) but it is planned for a future release.
+Currently, Console does not support structured logging (JSON) but it is planned for a future release.